ericli100/ptapp/README.md

 - DevContainer and Docker.
 This project uses [DevContainer](https://code.visualstudio.com/docs/devcontainers/containers) to set up the development environment, therefore, Docker is required.
 - IDE with devContainer support.
 Initially, the project was created with Visual Studio Code

-## FontAwesome
+### FontAwesome

-In order to build PTApp fontawesome update .npmrc in root of PTApp
+In order to build PTApp fontawesome create/update .npmrc in root of PTApp
 ```
 legacy-peer-deps=true